 COPFS is responsible for the prosecution of crime.
-The PF considers all crime reports submitted by the police and/or other specialist reporting agencies.
-The PF will make a decision on whether to take action based on a range of factors including: sufficiency of evidence; seriousness of offence; interest of victims and witnesses; age and conviction history of the offender; and whether prosecution is in the public interest.
-The PF has a duty to ensure effective and consistent use is made of the range of prosecuting options and alternatives to prosecution including issuing a warning, fine, or use of diversion from prosecution including reparation and mediation.
+The Procurator Fiscal (PF) considers all crime reports submitted by the police and/or other specialist reporting agencies.
+The PF will make a decision on whether to take action based on a range of factors, including sufficiency of evidence; seriousness of offence; interest of victims and witnesses; age and conviction history of the offender; and whether prosecution is in the public interest.
+The PF has a duty to ensure effective and consistent use is made of the range of prosecuting options and alternatives to prosecution, including issuing a warning, fine, or use of diversion from prosecution including reparation and mediation.
 These factors and the range of prosecuting options are set out in the COPFS 2001 Prosecution Code.
 The Code recognises that for cases involving children accused of committing an offence, the UNCRC is relevant and that in all such cases the best interests of the child shall be a primary consideration.

-There are various categories of offences that, if alleged to have been committed by a child, require to be "jointly reported" to the Procurator Fiscal and the Children's Reporter by the police, as specified in the Lord Advocates' Guidelines.
+There are various categories of offences that, if alleged to have been committed by a child, require to be "jointly reported" to the PF and the Children's Reporter by the police, as specified in the Lord Advocates' Guidelines.
 Under the Joint Agreement in Relation to the Cases of Children Jointly Reported to the Procurator Fiscal and the Children's Reporter the presumption is that children aged under 16 will be referred to the Children's Reporter in relation to the offence.
 This is also the position for those aged 16-17 and those who are subject to a CSO.
-If COPFS consider that it is in the public interest to prosecute the child, in overriding this presumption, COPFS are required to consider a range of factors, such as sufficiency of evidence, the gravity of the offence, pattern of offending and whether services within the Children's Hearings System (CHS) could work with the child in relation to their offending behaviour or offending-related needs.